International Experience Grants

 - Student e-mail address

-Upon your return, send your thank-you letter (as a Word document) and photo to the Office for International Study via e-mail.
+Upon return, send the thank-you letter (as a Word document) and photo to the Office for International Study via e-mail.
 Be sure to include your name, class year and the name of the fund from which you received an award in your e-mail and in your thank-you letter.